Top 10 White Label Voice AI Platforms for Agencies in 2026

 What sets it apart

-The $0.07/min rate is the cheapest per-minute cost among native platforms on this list.
-The GHL integration is widely considered the deepest in the market, with native tag management, workflow triggers, and CRM connectivity that goes beyond what most competitors offer.
+The $0.07/min rate is the cheapest native per-minute cost here, and the GHL integration is widely considered the deepest in the market, with native tag management, workflow triggers, and CRM connectivity beyond most competitors.
 The Skool community is active, and the company's president reportedly assists users directly.

 Where it falls short

-Assistable.ai's V3 migration in January 2026 caused widespread outbound call failures, latency issues, and feature breakages that the company acknowledged publicly.
-Their official statement read: "If you've experienced call issues, delays, or unexpected behavior, we want to be clear from the start: We see it."
-Users report chronic bugs affecting core features, and the platform requires GoHighLevel, making it unusable for agencies on other CRMs.
-The sub-account limit of 3 on the $225/month plan pushes growing agencies to the significantly more expensive Enterprise tier.
-No SOC 2 or HIPAA certifications are published.
+Assistable.ai's V3 migration in January 2026 caused widespread outbound call failures, latency, and feature breakages the company publicly acknowledged ("If you've experienced call issues, delays, or unexpected behavior...
+We see it").
+Users report chronic bugs in core features, and the platform requires GoHighLevel, making it unusable on other CRMs.
+The 3 sub-account limit on the $225/month plan pushes growing agencies to the much pricier Enterprise tier, and no SOC 2 or HIPAA certifications are published.

 7. VoiceAIWrapper

-VoiceAIWrapper charges $299/month for its Growth plan with unlimited sub-accounts, custom domain, and multi-provider support across VAPI, Retell, ElevenLabs, Bolna, and Deepgram.
+VoiceAIWrapper charges $249/month for its Scale plan (its tiers run $29 Starter, $79 Growth, $249 Scale, and $499 Pro) with unlimited sub-accounts, custom domain, and multi-provider support across VAPI, Retell, ElevenLabs, Bolna, and Deepgram.
 Voice minutes are billed separately at whatever rate the underlying provider charges (typically $0.12-$0.15/min for VAPI/Retell).

 What sets it apart

-Multi-provider flexibility is VoiceAIWrapper's strongest card.
-Agencies can configure different underlying providers for different clients, which hedges against single-provider outages and lets agencies optimize for cost or quality per client.
-SOC 2 Type 2, GDPR, and HIPAA compliance are claimed.
-The platform holds a 5/5 rating on SaaSHub for support quality.
+Multi-provider flexibility is VoiceAIWrapper's strongest card: agencies can assign different providers per client, hedging against single-provider outages and optimizing for cost or quality.
+SOC 2 Type 2, GDPR, and HIPAA compliance are claimed, and the platform holds a 5/5 SaaSHub rating for support.

 Where it falls short

-It is a wrapper.
-VoiceAIWrapper does not build or control the voice AI technology.
-The agency's actual cost is the $299/month subscription plus whatever the underlying provider charges, which means two invoices and less predictable margins.
-The concurrent call limit is 30 lines maximum.
-Some features remain listed as "Coming Soon."
-And when an underlying provider has an outage, VoiceAIWrapper cannot fix it directly.
+It is a wrapper that does not build or control the voice AI technology.
+Actual cost is the $249/month subscription plus underlying provider fees, meaning two invoices and less predictable margins.
+The concurrent call limit is 30 lines, some features remain "Coming Soon," and when a provider has an outage, VoiceAIWrapper cannot fix it directly.

 8. Vapify